Picsart-AI-Research/StreamingT2V/README.md

 ## Requirements

-Our code needs 60 GB of VRAM in the default setting (when generating 200 frames).
-Try to reduce the number of frames or activate randomized blending to reduce the memory footprint.
-Our code was tested on linux, using Python 3.9 and CUDA 11.7.
+Our code requires 60 GB of VRAM in the default configuration when generating 200 frames.
+The memory-optimized version significantly reduces this to 24 GB of VRAM but operates approximately 50% slower than the default.
+To further reduce memory usage, consider lowering the number of frames or enabling randomized blending.
+Our code was tested on linux, using Python 3.9 and CUDA >= 11.8.

 <h2 id="Setup">🔧 Setup</h2>